 Elections Canada is an independent, non-partisan agency.
 It was created by Parliament in 1920 to ensure fairness in federal elections.

 The head of Elections Canada is the Chief Electoral Officer.
-The Chief Electoral Officer has an arms-length relationship with the Government of Canada.
-This means the agency does not report to the prime minister or any cabinet minister.
+The Chief Electoral Officer has an arm’s length relationship with the Government of Canada.
+This means that the agency does not report to the Prime Minister or to any cabinet minister.
 Instead, it reports directly to Parliament, making it independent of the governing party or any other political party.

 Elections Canada is careful to make sure that no political bias affects the running of federal elections.
 All election workers must take an oath to uphold voters’ rights and the secrecy of the vote and to perform their duties without favouritism.
-Elections Canada also forbids its employees from supporting political candidates, campaigns or parties.
+Elections Canada also forbids its employees to support political candidates, campaigns or parties.

 Running an election